Henri Gaudier-Brzeska: Biography

 In 1913, he assisted with the illustrations of Haldane MacFall's book The Splendid Wayfaring along with Claud Lovat Fraser and Edward Gordon Craig.

 In 1913 Henri Gaudier-Brzeska met Alfred Wolmark, the Jewish artist and modelled a bronze bust of the young artist, and the two remained close friends.

 Gaudier-Brzeska's drawing style was influenced by the Chinese calligraphy and poetry which he discovered at the "Ezuversity", Ezra Pound's unofficial locus of teaching.
 Pound's interaction with Ernest Fenollosa's work on the Chinese brought the young sculptor to the galleries of Eastern art, where he studied the ideogram and applied it to his art.
 Gaudier-Brzeska had the ability to imply, with a few deft strokes, the being of a subject.
 His drawings also show the influence of Cubism.

 At the start of the First World War, Gaudier-Brzeska enlisted with the French army.
 He appears to have fought with little regard for his own safety, receiving a decoration for bravery before being killed in the trenches at Neuville-St.-Vaast.
 During his time in the army, he sculpted a figure out of the butt of a rifle taken from a German soldier, "to express a gentler order of feeling".
 He was killed in action during the war.

 Relationship with Sophie Brzeska

-Gaudier met Sophie Brzeska, a Polish ex-governess twice his age, when he was only 18.
-Gaudier was an artist and Brzeska a novelist.
-Several books about Gaudier's work have been produced, but only the 1931 book Savage Messiah, by H. S. Ede (Jim Ede), focuses on the relationship.
-A 1985 play by Una Flett, entitled Zosienka, explored their relationship and age differences.
-In Ede's work, Brzeska was presented as more of a companion and her relationship with Gaudier resembled a co-dependency, since both suffered from mental health problems.
-Henri was devoted to Sophie, even taking her last name as his, but Sophie was often dismissive and cold towards Henri's romantic overtures (indeed, according to Ede they either never had sex, did so only once or twice, or rarely did).
-They were often apart, and Sophie would hire Henri prostitutes for his enjoyment instead of having relations with him.

-Brzeska is often left out of accounts of Gaudier's life.
-Even Savage Messiah itself focuses on the artist and Brzeska is regarded with very little interest.
-Ken Russell's 1972 film of the book, however, changes the focus to Sophie and Henri Gaudier's relationship.

-Following his death Sophie Brzeska became distraught.
-She died in an asylum in 1925.
+As a gesture of affection, Gaudier adopted the name of Sophie Brzeska, with whom he had a relationship, the character of which is not certain.
+They met at the Sainte-Geneviève Library in 1910.
+He was 18 at the time; she was 38.
+According to art collector and historian H.S.
+Ede, "Many were the delicious moments which they passed together, he with his head on her shoulder or she resting on his; the solace of kisses was not allowed, but their spirits were united in a radiant joy.
+They had their own troubles to talk about, and they discovered that they were both suffering from the same ills."